topbitdu/unidom-geo-china/ROADMAP.md

 ## v0.5.3
 1. Improve the Region spec for the ``has_many :towns, class_name: 'Unidom::Geo::China::Town'`` macro
 2. Improve the Town spec for the ``belongs_to :region, class_name: 'Unidom::Geo::China::Region'`` macro

+## v0.5.4
+1. Improve the Region spec for the name_is scope, & the being_virtual scope
+2. Improve the Town spec for the region_is scope